jqnatividad/qsv/README.md

 ```bash
 cargo build --release --no-default-features
 ```

+To find out what memory allocator you're using, do `qsv --version`.
+After the qsv version number, the allocator used is displayed (`standard` or `mimalloc`).

 ### Buffer size
 Depending on your filesystem's configuration (e.g. block size, SSD, file system type, etc.), you can also fine-tune qsv's read/write buffers.